#postwar!levi x reader

 Not that defining it truly matters.
 Levi’s long accepted his role as the one to carry the torch.
 He has found stability and peace this way.

-Only, Levi wants more for you.
-Even if it means being far away from him.
+Only, Levi wants more for you, even if it means being far away from him.

 Yes, it will have to mean being far from him, won’t it?
-He’s too broken for it to be any other way.
+He’s too lost for it to be any other way.
 He knows that.
 And yet, it doesn’t stop that tiny wisp of something he sometimes feels in his heart at the thought of you—like air, it fills his lungs, begging to be ignited (if you would choose him, he thinks it might).

 But Levi’s life was always that of water, and he knows he will drown you if you come too close, like everyone else he has cared about.